superhu/udf-suite/README.md

   `xxhash`
 - [IP Functions](#ip-address-functions) for interop: `ip_validate`,
   `ip_to_canonical`, `ip_to_ipv4_mapped`
+- [String Operations](#string-operations): Calculations such as Levenshtein edit distance, including limited and normalized versions.
 - [Jsonify](#jsonify): convert any data to JSON
 - [Lipsum](#lipsum): generate random text

+See the relevant section for more information.

 ### UUID